Skillz (company): Games

 There are over 800 games of various genres games that have the Skillz multiplayer platform integrated onto them.
 Tether Studios is one such developer of Skillz games, which uses the Skillz platform to add a cash-rewarded competition element to their Solitaire Cube game, leading to increased player retention.
 Another game studio on the Skillz platform is Big Run, with games such as Big Cooking and Blackout Bingo.

 Mergers & Acquisitions

 In August 2020, Skillz and Flying Eagle Acquisition Corp., a publicly traded special purpose acquisition company, merged a business combination that resulted in Skillz becoming a publicly listed company.

-In June 2021, Skillz acquired for $150 million Aarki, a technology-driven marketing platform, to create an integrated esports advertising platform.
-Aarki’s demand-side platform was reaching 465 million monthly active users before being acquired by Skillz.
+In June 2021, Skillz acquired Aarki, a technology-driven marketing platform, for $150 million to create an integrated esports advertising platform.
+Aarki's demand-side platform was reaching 465 million monthly active users before being acquired by Skillz.

+In January 2026, Skillz acquired Beamable, a backend services platform for games.

 Exit Games

 In August 2021, Skillz acquired a minority stake in Exit Games for $50 million.

 Founded in 2004, Hamburg-based Exit Games created a real-time multiplayer and cloud service called Photon used by developers for creating and hosting real-time multiplayer games.
 Photon also partners with EA, Square Enix and Ubisoft, and has 24 million users.
 Photon engine will be used by Skillz to power its platform and esports tournaments.